-It is believed that the eggnog began in Europe.
-As early as the 13th century, medieval monks in Britain were known to drink posset, a warm ale punch with eggs and figs. Over time, this likely merged with the various milk and wine punches often served at social gatherings.
+It is believed that eggnog began in Europe.
+As early as the 13th century, medieval monks in Britain were known to drink "posset," a warm ale punch with eggs and figs. Over time, this likely merged with the various milk and wine punches often served at social gatherings.

 - In Puerto Rico, coconut juice or milk was added.
 Today, the eggs are typically left out and the drink is called coquito.

 No matter which eggnog you choose to serve, it is sure to be a winner with most (admittedly, not all) of your holiday guests.
-However, for those who wish to go nogless, there are many other spirited holiday drinks that are sure to be a hit and lift anyone's holiday spirits.
+However, for those who wish to go nog-less, there are many other spirited holiday drinks that are sure to be a hit and lift anyone's holiday spirits.